theagni0070/Project-1-unit-2/README.md

 ###  You are looking of website <span>Bath & Body Works Clone<span>

  <h2>Welcome to this repo</h2>
- We are team of 4 members ( Subham Agnihotri, Sachin Kumar, Anjani Vara Prasad, Ranajit Das) has completed the task in 6 days and Given our best efforts to Construct this project.
+ We are team of 4 members ( Shubham Agnihotri, Sachin Kumar, Anjani Vara Prasad, Ranajit Das) has completed the task in 6 days and Given our best efforts to Construct this project.
 In case of any suggestion and query feel free to connect us.